 print("Script", script, "crashed", e)

-But as you go through this chapter, you’ll also run into another type of crash: crashes in the JavaScript runtime.
-We can’t ignore those, because we want our runtime to work.
-Debugging these crashes is a bear: by default DukPy won’t show a backtrace, and if the runtime code calls into a exported function that crashes it gets even more confusing.
+But as you go through this chapter, you’ll also run into another type of crash: crashes in our own JavaScript runtime.
+We can’t ignore those, because that’s our code.
+Debugging these crashes is a bear: by default DukPy won’t show a backtrace, and if the runtime code calls into an exported function that crashes it gets even more confusing.

 function foo() {